zoonman/linkedin-api-php-client/README.md

 ## Installation

-You will need at least PHP 5.6.
-PHP 5.5 was deprecated more than a year ago!
-This is the time for upgrade.
+You will need at least PHP 7.3.
+We match [officially supported](https://www.php.net/supported-versions.php) versions of PHP.

 Use [composer](https://getcomposer.org/) package manager to install the lastest version of the package: